 Walter embarked on a project to imagine and define vehicles for AKIRA‘s characters en masse, following Kaneda’s Porsche with what he dubs as Tetsuo Shima’s “Kaori” RX7.
 The machine is named after the character’s love interest, whom he eventually (spoiler alert, 30 years later) engulfs and consumes, crushing her to death (in the movie, at least).
 The RX7 is unlikely to meet the same fate, though, and instead, highlights Walter’s imagination in the finest detail imaginable.

 Walters work, for the longest time, has been limited to just two dimensions.
-Whether its pen to paper or stylus to tablet, he's brought his ideas to fruition by simply penning them out.
+Whether it’s pen to paper or stylus to tablet like a تابلت هواوي, he’s brought his ideas to fruition by simply penning them out.
 In 2018, however, Walter set out to learn the art of 3D design, and by using Gravity Sketch VR, he was able to bring the Kaori RX7 to life in a whole new dimension.

 The concept begins with Mazda’s FC RX7.
 With elements of Mazda’s RX7 GTO, prototype racers, bosozoku insanity, and of course, a slew of Neo-Tokyo style, Walter Kim has designed a car that is unquestionably ahead of its time, yet somehow, period correct for its 1980s source material.
 The roofline and profile of the car aren’t radically different from the Kaori’s real-life analogue: it’s the nose and hips that yield the biggest change.
 The view from above shows the car’s radical departure from the production car, with design elements pulled from FIA’s Group 5, IMSA’s GTP, and clearly, some design language from machines from AKIRA itself.
 It’s easy to imagine it screaming down the expressway of a neon-lit Tokyo in pursuit of rival gang members, with doors missing in their entirety.